On embedding of partially ordered sets in $(\beta\omega,\le_{RK})$: Abstract

 \section{Abstract}

-A~natural question, which appeared as Problem~61 of~\cite{Hart vanMill 2024}, asks whether every finite partial order is embeddable in the Rudin--Keisler order on (types of) ultrafilters over a~countable set.
-Although the positive answer, even for all countable partial orders, was proved under~$\CH$ in~\cite{Blass 1970}, the situation in $\ZFC$ alone remains widely open.
-We show that, in~$\ZFC$, not only this result of~\cite{Blass 1970} can be reproved, but, moreover, the ordered by inclusion lattices of finite subsets of a~set of cardinality~$2^{\mathfrak c}$, and of countable subsets of a~set of cardinality~$\aleph_1$, both are embeddable in ultrafilters with any relation lying between the Rudin--Keisler and Comfort orders.
+A~natural question, which appeared as Problem~61 of~\cite{Hart vanMill 2024}, asks whether every finite partial order is embeddable in the Rudin--Keisler order on the set of ultrafilters over a~countable set.
+Although the positive answer, even for all countable partial orders, was proved under~$\CH$ in~\cite{Blass 1970}, the question in $\ZFC$ alone remained completely open.
+We show that, in~$\ZFC$, it is possible not only to answer in the positive for all countable orders, but, moreover, to construct embeddings of the ordered by inclusion lattices of finite subsets of a~set of cardinality~$2^{\mathfrak c}$, and of countable subsets of a~set of cardinality~$\aleph_1$, to the set of ultrafilters with any relation lying between the Rudin--Keisler and Comfort orders.